3mdeb/news-and-ideas/post.md

 (coreboot, EDK2) most of the code is written in C. Honesly, that's quite undestandable, assembly code isn't easy to read nor write and some state that it's no longer needed to be known.
-In my opinion, that's far from truth.
+In my opinion, that's far from the truth.

 Not only it's heavily used in reverse engineering, very important especially in software/firmware security, its design impact more